 Interns rotate through two different areas of the Hospital during their experience.
 A variety of both inpatient and outpatient areas will be offered each semester for students to have training opportunities in.
 Interns have the ability to give feedback about which areas in the Hospital are most interesting to them.
 Final placement decisions are made at the discretion of the student program coordinators.

 - Internship students must be college seniors or college graduates with a strong background in child development or a closely related field.
 Bachelor’s or master’s level academic preparations are accepted.

-- Child life intern applicants must complete the Child Life Council course review through the Eligibility Assessment and have a minimum of 10 approved courses completed prior to applying to the internship program.
+- Child life intern applicants must complete the Association of Child Life Professionals course review through the Eligibility Assessment and have documented verification of a minimum of 10 approved courses, including a course taught by a CCLS, completed prior to applying to the internship program.
 Please refer to the internship packet checklist for a complete listing of prerequisites.

 - Applicants must have at least 100 hours of student or work experience with children individually or in group settings (such as camps, day cares, developmental centers, etc.).

-- Applicants must have a minimum of 100 hours practicum experience working under the supervision of a Child Life Specialist in a healthcare setting.
-The 100 hours in a pediatric healthcare setting are a requirement.
+- Applicants must have completed a minimum of 100 hours practicum experience working under the direct supervision of a Child Life Specialist in a healthcare setting.
+The practicum experience in a pediatric healthcare setting is a requirement.
 Additional hours in other settings should be included on your application.

 Interns do not need a bachelor's degree in child life.
 Many child life staff have degrees in child development, human development and family studies, psychology, etc.